-MS is a chronic disease in which the immune system attacks the protective covering that surrounds nerve cells (myelin) in the central nervous system (CNS).
-Inflammation damages the nerve cells and causes scar tissue (lesions) to form.
-This damage inhibits the ability of the CNS to send signals to the rest of the body.
-Symptoms of MS vary, depending on the location of the lesions.
-Symptoms include vision problems, bladder dysfunction, and trouble with balance and coordination.
+MS is a chronic disease in which the immune system attacks myelin, the protective covering surrounding nerve cells in the central nervous system (CNS).
+Inflammation damages the nerve cells and causes lesions and scar tissue to form.
+This damage impairs the ability of the CNS to send signals to the rest of the body.

-A 2011 Swedish study reported that between 60 and 80 percent of people with MS experience heat sensitivity.
-Demyelinated fibers in the CNS are hyper sensitive to a rise in body temperature, making it even more difficult for the body to receive internal signals.
-This can result in worsening of any MS-related symptoms, the most common of which is blurred vision.
+A 2011 study reported that between 60 and 80 percent of people with MS experience heat sensitivity.
+Demyelinated fibers in the CNS are hypersensitive to a rise in body temperature.
+This makes it more difficult for the body to receive internal signals.
+This can result in a worsening of MS-related symptoms and cause blurred vision.

-The good news is that heat sensitivity and its related worsening of MS symptoms is only temporary (pseudo-exacerbation).
-It doesn’t mean you have new lesions, that you’re experiencing lasting neurological damage, or that your MS is progressing more rapidly.
+The good news is that heat sensitivity and the related worsening of MS symptoms are only temporary.
+This is called pseudo-exacerbation.
+It doesn’t mean new lesions, lasting neurological damage, or a rapid progression of MS.

-Don’t panic.
 Uhthoff’s is only temporary, so there’s no need to panic if you develop symptoms.
 But if your vision is seriously impaired, ask someone to assist you.

-The solution is to cool your body temperature down.
+Treatment involves cooling your body temperature.
 If you’re outdoors on a hot or humid day, find a shady area to rest.
-If you can, get indoors and take advantage of air conditioning or a fan.
-If you’re at home, take a cool bath or shower.
-Drink a cool beverage or use ice cubes to cool your body.
+If you can, stay indoors and take advantage of air conditioning or a fan.
+You could also take a cool bath or shower.
+And drink a cool beverage or use ice cubes to cool your body.
 Once you’ve cooled down, symptoms generally improve quickly.

-Medical intervention is not necessary for symptoms of Uhthoff’s.
+Medical intervention isn’t necessary for symptoms of Uhthoff’s.
 If you’ve experienced it before, you’ll know what to expect.
-However, it’s easy to confuse heat-related symptoms with other medical emergencies.
+But it’s easy to confuse heat-related symptoms with other medical emergencies.

 Seek medical attention if: